PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 As a character I want to be able to don armor and shield so that I can protect myself from attack

 - character can only don one shield and wear one suit of armor

-- ideas
+#### Ideas

 - basic armor that improves armor class (plate)
 - magic armor that has special properties
 - armor and shields that are or are not usable by certain races or classes

-####Samples
+#### Samples

 As a character I want to the be able to wear leather armor so that I can soften attacks against me